🔏 Data Security Document

 Disaster Recovery, Backup, and Redundancy

-Data Center
+Data Centers

-• Atobi's data center is operated by Amazon Web Services, Inc., which is ISO 27001:2013 certified.
+• Atobi's data centers are operated by Amazon Web Services, Inc., and Microsoft Azure, which are ISO 27001:2013 certified.

 Security During Development